emilhals/kulde-app/README.md

 # kulde.app

 A refrigeration learning site with tools.
+Includes a simulator for learning and a diagram-drawer.

 ## Client